krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 The kdc.conf file supplements :ref:`krb5.conf(5)` for programs which are typically only used on a KDC, such as the :ref:`krb5kdc(8)` and :ref:`kadmind(8)` daemons and the :ref:`kdb5_util(8)` program.
-Relations documented here may also be specified in krb5.conf.
+Relations documented here may also be specified in krb5.conf; for the KDC programs mentioned, krb5.conf and kdc.conf will be merged into a single configuration profile.

 Normally, the kdc.conf file is found in the KDC state directory,
 |kdcdir|.
 You can override the default location by setting the